 Short-term Care: Rehospitalizations

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 24.57 Percentage of Residents Rehospitalized
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 11.9% of Residents Rehospitalized

-This metric is a measure of the number of times residents are rehospitalized per thousand days of short-term care.
-Minimizing rehospitalizations during rehabilitation is key to restoring the physical abilities of residents.
+This is a measure of the number of times residents are rehospitalized per thousand days of short-term resident care.
+Avoiding rehospitalizations during rehabilitation is key to restoring the physical abilities of residents.

 Short-term Care: ER Visits

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 11.81 Percentage of Patients
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 29.32% of Patients

-This datapoint measures the number of emergency room visits per thousand days of short-term care.
-Staying out of the emergency room is one way to assess the well-being of patients during rehabilitation.
+This is the number of emergency room visits per thousand days of short-term care.
+There is typically a correlation between fewer emergency room visits and the overall quality of short-term care.

 Short-term Care: Facilitates Functional Improvement

-In Curis at Wilkesboro Transitional Care & Rehab Cntr, 72.58% Percentage of Resident
+In Curis at Wilkesboro Transitional Care & Rehab Cntr, 81.42% of Resident

 Nearby Hospitals